oci-playground/freebsd-podman-testing/README.md

 ## Podman on FreeBSD

 Podman has been ported to FreeBSD to provide an OCI container stack.
-The installation of Podman has been documented in the [official Podman Installation Instructions](https://podman.io/docs/installation#installing-on-freebsd-140), however is as easy as installing sysutils/podman from the Ports/Pakages.
+The installation of Podman on FreeBSD has been documented in the [official Podman Installation Instructions](https://podman.io/docs/installation#installing-on-freebsd-140), however is as easy as installing *sysutils/podman* from the Ports/Pakages.

-We recommend however to install the sysutils/podman-suite from FreeBSD Ports/Packages, as it has also the [buildah](https://buildah.io/) tool that is a tool that facilitates building OCI container images.
+We recommend however to install the *sysutils/podman-suite* from FreeBSD Ports/Packages, as it has also the [buildah](https://buildah.io/) tool that is a tool that facilitates building OCI container images.

 Below some specifics regarding the FreeBSD ports.